Dhoom Dhaam (2025 film): Reception

+Critical reception

 Shubhra Gupta of The Indian Express gave 2 stars out of and said that "If you married Iss Raat Ki Subah Nahin with a zillion iterations of the odd-couple and lovers-on-the-run and heist movies, you would get Yami Gautam-Pratik Gandhi film".

 Saibal Chatterjee of NDTV also gave 2 stars and writes in his review that "Full marks to Yami Gautam and Pratik Gandhi for gamely trying to spice up a desultory ride."

 Zenia Bandyopadhyay of India Today rated the film three and a half out of five stars, stating, "It serves up romance at its heart but throws in generous dollops of thrill, action, and comedy to make it the perfect all-rounder.".

 Devesh Sharma of Filmfare rated the film three out of five stars, describing it as "Dhoom Dhaam is an action comedy which coasts on the comic timing of its leads, Yami Gautam and Pratik Gandhi."
 Pallavi Keswani of The Hindu reviewed the film, stating, "‘Dhoom Dhaam’’s concept is none too innovative, but it does contain some potential for experimentation – unfortunately, most of it is ignored".

 Archika Khurana of The Times of India rated the film three and a half stars out of five stars, writing, "Dhoom Dhaam is an all-out entertainer.
 A perfect pick for Valentine’s Day, this film delivers high drama, nonstop laughter, and endless surprises, keeping you hooked from start to finish!."

 Rishabh Suri of Hindustan Times reviewed the film, describing it as "Yami Gautam and Pratik Gandhi's comic thriller remains predictable and average."

 Rishil Jogani of Pinkvilla rated the film three and a half out of five stars and said in his review that "The chemistry between Yami Gautam Dhar and Pratik Gandhi is undeniably one of the film’s highlights.
 Their playful banter and mutual support make them a couple worth rooting for.
 The film’s ability to deliver a thrilling yet lighthearted experience, coupled with its high production values, makes it a delightful popcorn entertainer that doesn’t demand overthinking.".